wu-qing-157/Rogue-Mx/README.md

 Single-case custom test may fail if `\ ` in output, no plan to fix this issue as it is rarely met.
-Using debug mode can avoid this issue.
+Using the debugging mode can avoid this issue.

 ### Semantic Test